Healthy Eating for a Healthy Smile

 Have you ever considered healthy eating for a healthy smile?

 When you think about maintaining a healthy smile, you probably think about brushing your teeth, flossing and visiting your dentist regularly.
-But a healthy diet can also help prevent or slow the effects of tooth decay and gum disease.
+However a healthy diet can also help prevent or slow the effects of tooth decay and gum disease.

 We’ve put together a list of foods that will make healthy eating for a healthy smile possible and a few that may be best to eat in moderation or to avoid.